 Patients entrust their lives to healthcare providers.
 Healthcare providers, in turn, aim to promote wellness, heal what can be healed and relieve suffering, all with comfort and compassion.
 Yet, when patients are harmed by their healthcare, too often they experience defensiveness and disregard that actually exacerbate their suffering, adding insult to injury.
-PACT, the Pathway to Accountability, Compassion and Transparency, helps healthcare organizations improve the way they respond to harm by supporting the implementation of Communication and Resolution Programs (CRPs).
-CRPs mitigate further harm and avoid pouring salt on the wounds of patients whom the healthcare system has hurt instead of helped.
+PACT, the Pathway to Accountability, Compassion and Transparency, helps health providers improve the way they respond to harm.
+PACT helps providers implement Communication and Resolution Programs (CRPs) which can mitigate further harm and avoid pouring salt on the wounds of patients whom the healthcare system has hurt instead of helped.
 These programs strive to ensure that patients and families injured by medical care receive prompt attention, honest and empathic explanations, sincere expressions of reconciliation including financial and non-financial restitution, and reassurance from efforts to prevent future harm to others.
 Decades of study and interest in CRPs are resulting in increased implementation with the hope that supporting patients, families, and caregivers after harm could become the norm rather than the exception.1

-Ariadne Labs and the Collaborative for Accountability and Improvement have long been leaders in promoting CRPs.
+Ariadne Labs and the Collaborative for Accountability and Improvement have long been leaders in promoting Communication and Resolution Programs.
 They co-founded the PACT Collaborative, in partnership with the Institute for Healthcare Improvement, with the goal of guiding PACT Collaborative participants in gaining knowledge, skills, and tools they need to implement a comprehensive, highly reliable process for responding to harm events with accountability, compassion, and transparency.

-Recognizing the variety of healthcare structures, needs, and experience with CRPs, PACT now offers three different paths:
+Recognizing the variety of healthcare structures, needs, and experience with harm event response programs, PACT now offers three different paths:

-- Organizations that are brand new to a comprehensive CRP and want to explore the concepts on their own time may choose to join the PACT Community of Practice, which provides access to the change package and some limited guidance for implementation. - Organizations that are ready to fully implement or dramatically improve their CRP may choose the robust support of the PACT Collaborative. - Organizations with a mature CRP in place, a desire for a community of support around sustainability, and readiness to step up as an innovative leader in the field will opt for the PACT Leadership and Innovation Network.
+- Organizations that are brand new to a comprehensive harm event response process and want to explore the concepts on their own time may choose to join the PACT Community of Practice which provides access to the change package and some limited guidance for implementation. - Organizations that are ready to fully implement or dramatically improve their harm response program may choose the robust support of the PACT Collaborative. - Organizations with a mature harm event response program in place, a desire for a community of support around sustainability, and readiness to step up as an innovative leader in the field will opt for the PACT Leadership and Innovation Network.